 This capstone course for all business majors seeks to integrate the concepts, techniques, and knowledge of all areas of business administration.
 Its focus is strategic management which is studied in theory and then rigorously applied.
 This course is designed for final semester seniors.

 There is a need for a capstone experience in the business program that requires multi-disciplinary knowledge and skills including overall strategy, marketing, operations, human resource development, finance, accounting, economics, and behavioral and ethical elements.

 Course Requirements Checklist

-The text provides a series of case studies for analysis and recommendations.
+The course text provides a series of case studies for analysis and recommendations.
 These cases are about real-life business problems.
-The cases will be assigned for group written reports.
+The cases will be assigned for individual analysis.
 Case study and analysis is a very effective method for simulating actual management activity for students as they practice diagnosing strategic issues, evaluating alternative solutions, and recommending workable action plans.

 Case Study: Alibaba Assignment: The responses to the case study prompts will be based on the student's reading of the Alibaba case study review in the course text.
 Submission must be at least 350 words.

 Case Study: Tesla Assignment: The student will develop appropriate business strategies, policies and solutions for Tesla that will create sustainable competitive advantages for the company.
 For this assignment, the student will write a paper of 7-10 pages.

 Case Study: Apple Assignment: The responses to the case study prompts will be based on the student's reading of the Apple case study review in the course text.
 Submission must be at least 1,000 words.